apache/pulsar/site2/docs/security-kerberos.md

 ```
 You can add this at the end of `PULSAR_EXTRA_OPTS` in the file [`pulsar_env.sh`](https://github.com/apache/pulsar/blob/master/conf/pulsar_env.sh)

-You must ensure that the operating system user who is starting broker can reach the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file.
+You must ensure that the operating system user who starts broker can reach the keytabs configured in the `pulsar_jaas.conf` file and kdc server in the `krb5.conf` file.

 ### Kerberos configuration for clients